Last Updated: April 7, 2023

-One of the joys of gardening is simply witnessing the natural process of plant life.
 For tomatoes, the natural job of the fruit is to spread and sow seeds (and feed hungry animals).
 Today, I’ll explain how to save tomato seeds for storing and planting later.

-This topic is for gardeners who plan to grow the same plant varieties, year after year.
+This topic is for gardeners who plan to grow the same tomato varieties, year after year.
 There is nothing wrong with this!
 If you find a type of tomato that suites your needs, you may never have to buy seeds again.

-In this article, I’ll go through how to harvest, ferment and dry tomato seeds.
+In this article, I’ll go through how to harvest, ferment, and dry tomato seeds.
 I’ll also share some tips to ensure those seeds remain viable for as long as possible.

 1. Choose Fully Ripe Tomatoes